 About My Teaching

-I have taught a variety of introductory and upper-level courses at the University of Louisville and Emerson College, and in community settings including a public library and an adolescent support center.
-My courses ground writing and communication as processes of social action that can cause change in individual lives, communities, and larger systems.
-In all my courses, from a 100-level Research Writing course to a 300-level Business and Professional Writing course, students develop skills to become critical and ethical researchers, writers, and rhetors in whatever life and professional paths they choose.
+I teach courses on writing, rhetoric, digital media, and social justice in the English Department at the University at Albany, SUNY.
+My courses ground writing and communication as processes of social action that can contribute to change in individual lives, communities, and larger systems.
+In all my courses, students develop skills to become critical and ethical researchers, writers, and rhetors in whatever life and professional paths they choose.

 View a summary of all available course evaluations.